rajeshvkothari/oom/GIN_README_2508.md

     Check whether all csar are created in /home/ubuntu/tosca-models/cci directory.

-	To test through OOM Environment keep a copy of all csar on local machine.
+	To test through OOM Environment keep a copy of all csar on the local machine.

 ## Deployment Steps

 - **Docker container based testing**
     ------------------------------
-  Login into Demo Server and fire following commands to copy csar's:
+  Login into Demo Server and fire the following commands to copy csars:

   ```sh
   $ cd ~/